ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips_and_tricks/analyze-with-ipynb/_index.md

 python -m ScopeFoundry.tools
 ```

-​	and clicking the corresponding button.
+​	and clicking the corresponding button on the Welcome tap.

-The result is that it:
+In that folder the feature generates

-1. Generates a h5_data_loaders.py file containing convenience methods based on the .h5 files content
+1. `h5_data_loaders.py` file containing convenience methods based on the .h5 files content
-2. Generates an overview.ipynb where you can do the analysis
+2. an `overview.ipynb` where you can start your analysis
-3. If applicable, will launch VS Code or equivalent.
-Otherwise, open overview.ipynb manually

 ![analyze_with_ipynb](analyze_with_ipynb.png)

+In the notebook the top 2 cells are generated:

-In cell 1: the necessary imports are done.
+In cell 1: imports of data loaders

-In cell 2: lines that would load each .h5 file
+In cell 2: lists path to each .h5 file and how it could be loaded